 Hi!
-I am currently a junior at Case Western Reserve University, studying to get a B.S.E. in Biomedical Engineering with a focus in Biomechancis, as well as a minor in Mechanical Manufacturing and Design.
-I love creating things, from cooking new dishes to designing and constructing cool things!
+I am currently a senior at Case Western Reserve University, studying to get a B.S.E. in Biomedical Engineering with a focus in Biomechancis, as well as a minor in Mechanical Manufacturing and Design.
+I love creating things, from designing and constructing cool things, to learning a small art craft!
 I have picked up some skills (like welding!) that you can check out in my Maker section below.
 I enjoy trying new things, and have dabbled in hardware and software, as well as technical and non technical skills!
-I'm looking for co-op opportunities this upcoming spring and summer!
+I'm looking for full time opportunities this upcoming August!

 This website, of course!
-Although this is a very simple website, made of just HTML/CSS, I wanted a place to showcase the things I had done and the things I had learned during the process.
+Although this is a very simple website, made of just HTML/CSS (and a tiny bit of JS), I wanted a place to showcase the things I had done and the things I had learned during the process.
 I was able to get this website relatively quickly, because of its simplicity!
 A version of the code will be up on my Github, and it will be updated as often as I can.
 Deploying it was quite easy, as I just used Azure's static website feature.
 Azure did give me a less appealing URL, so I used GoDaddy to buy a better website name (aanyanehalgarg.com), and rerouted it to come here.
 I have had some problems with the routing, so right now it doesn't display the url I want, but I will get it there eventually.
-I have already tried to use a custom domain through Azure and reroute it throguh there, but it can't seem to find evidence that I have ownership of the website and I thought a function website is better than a nonexistent one.
+I have already tried to use a custom domain through Azure and reroute it through there, but it can't seem to find evidence that I have ownership of the website and I thought a functional website is better than a nonexistent one.

 Hammer: Fall 2022

-As I mentioned above, through one of my classes (EMAE 160), I made a hammer through our lab section.
+Through the lab section of one of my classes (EMAE 160), I made a hammer.
 During this lab, we learned how to use the machines in the Sears Think[Box], which has prototyping and fabrication equipment, as well as how to read engineering drawing to manufacture an item.
 We used a horizontal bandsaw and mill to cut the metal, into a head and handle, before adding different kind of holes to the head with the drill presse, both for look and functionality.
 For the handle, we shaped it with the lathe to create room for the screw and add more of a grip to the bottom.
 We added fillets and polished them for style before assembling it.
 Through this all, we were reading different engineering drawings provided by the professors, and trying to keep the parts as accurate as they could be.
 I had a lot of fun with this class, and it was great intoduction to the tools that are available to use in the Think[Box].
 It was a bit stressful, considering it was my first time using this equipment, but it taught me a lot in terms of the manufacturing process and the importance of precision.

 3D Printed Dice Roller: Spring 2023